TypeScriptToLua/TypeScriptToLua.github.io/docs/caveats.md

 }
 ```

-When iterating over the keys of `foo`, we would obviously get `someProp1`.
-We would also get `someProp2`, because null is a "real" value.
-However, we would not get `someProp3`, because setting an object value to undefined is the same operation is deleting the key (and/or the key/value pair not existing at all).

-`nil` is the Lua equivalent for `undefined`, so TSTL converts `undefined` to `nil`.
-However, there is no Lua equivlanet for `null`, so TSTL converts `null` to `nil` as well.

-This means that TSTL programs with `null` will have different behavior than JavaScript/TypeScript programs.
-In the above example, if we iterated over `foo` in a TSTL program, we would _only_ get `someProp1` (instead of both `someProp1` and `someProp2`).
+If we iterated over `foo` in a TSTL program, we would _only_ get `someProp1`, instead of both `someProp1` and `someProp2` like we would in a JavaScript/TypeScript program.

 In general, we recommend keeping `null` out of your TSTL codebases in favor of `undefined`.
-Not only will this represent the transpiled Lua code better, [it is more idiomatic in TypeScript to prefer `undefined` over `null` when both would accomplish the same thing](https://basarat.gitbook.io/typescript/recap/null-undefined).
+Not only will this represent the transpiled Lua code better, but [it is more idiomatic in TypeScript to prefer `undefined` over `null` when both would accomplish the same thing](https://basarat.gitbook.io/typescript/recap/null-undefined).

 ### Array Length